swirle13/The-Witcher-Old-World-Tool-Issues/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for Sync
+about: Suggest an idea for The Witcher: Old World Tool
 title: '[ENHANCEMENT] '
 labels: 'enhancement'
 assignees: ''